COVID-19 Pandemic: 2020 California Snowbird Living

 On the weekend there was a vintage trailer show set-up in a large parking lot.
 What an amazing collection of trailer, RVs, bus, and motor homes.

-After the trailer show we drove to Palm Springs and had drinks at the Tongo Hut.
-It was probably the closest we could come to mid-century decor and alcohol.
+Following the trailer show, we drove to Palm Springs and enjoyed drinks at the Tongo Hut.
+It was likely the nearest experience we could find to mid-century decor and cocktails.

 Feb 2020:

-Dave and I help organize the Friends of the Desert Mountains (FODM) 5K Trail Run and Walk.
-Click on the hyperlinked text to navigate directly to the blog which is listed with the other FODM related blogs
+Dave and I assist in organizing the Friends of the Desert Mountains (FODM) 5K Trail Run and Walk.
+Click the linked text to go directly to the blog, which is listed alongside other FODM-related blogs.

 Breakfast on the patio every morning in the winter.
 What a perfect way to start the day.